-The need to exclude will be determined on merit and the particular circumstances will be carefully investigated and considered.
+The need to suspend will be determined on merit and the particular circumstances will be carefully investigated and considered.
 The degree of severity of the offence, the frequency of occurrence and the likelihood of recurrence will be taken into account, as will the child's previous record.
-The length of the fixed-term exclusion will normally be 1-3 academy days.
-Longer periods may be used for a more serious offence or for a recurrence of misbehaviour following an earlier fixed-term exclusion.
+The length of the suspension will normally be 1-3 academy days.
+Longer periods may be used for a more serious offence or for a recurrence of misbehaviour following an earlier suspension.

-Fixed-term exclusion will always be considered in the case of verbal abuse towards members of staff, persistent disruption of the learning of others and in cases of physical violence towards other children or staff.
+Suspension will always be considered in the case of verbal abuse towards members of staff, persistent disruption of the learning of others and in cases of physical violence towards other children or staff.
 It will also be considered in the cases of bringing dangerous objects or illegal substances onto the academy premises.
 The behaviour of a pupil outside the academy can be considered grounds for an exclusion.
 The most serious breaches of academy expectations in these circumstances may lead to permanent exclusion.

-Regulations allow the Head to exclude a pupil for one or more fixed periods not exceeding 45 academy days in any one academic year.
-The Head should not normally exclude a child from a public examination but may make arrangements for any such examination to be taken separately from other children.
+Regulations allow the Head to suspend a pupil for one or more fixed periods not exceeding 45 academy days in any one academic year.
+The Head should not normally suspend a child from a public examination but may make arrangements for any such examination to be taken separately from other children.

-For a fixed period of exclusion of more than five academy days the governing body must arrange suitable full-time education for any child of compulsory school age.
+For a suspension of more than five academy days the governing body must arrange suitable full-time education for any child of compulsory school age.
 This provision must begin no later than the sixth school day of the exclusion.
-Where a child receives consecutive fixed period of exclusions, these are regarded as a cumulative period of absence for the purposes of this duty.
+Where a child receives consecutive suspensions, these are regarded as a cumulative period of absence for the purposes of this duty.

-During the period of fixed term exclusion the academy will take reasonable steps to set and mark work for children.
+During the period of suspension the academy will take reasonable steps to set and mark work for children.
 Work that is provided should be accessible and achievable by children outside school.

-When the child returns to the academy, there will be a meeting between the parent/carer and a nominated member of staff to discuss the reasons for exclusion and plan for reintegration.
+When the child returns to the academy, there will be a reintergration meeting with a nominated member of staff to discuss the reasons for suspension/exclusion and plan for reintegration.
+Parents will be invited and encouraged to attend this meeting.
 The nominated person will ensure that notes of the meeting are taken, and a contract drawn up to support the child in improving behaviour.